-(a) The Gross Combination Weight Rating (GCWR) is the total allowable weight of the completely loaded vehicle and trailer including any passengers, cargo, equipment, and conversions.
-The GCWR for the vehicle should not be exceeded.

-(b) This model is neither designed nor intended to tow fifth-wheel or gooseneck trailers.
+- (a) The Gross Combination Weight Rating (GCWR) is the total allowable weight of the completely loaded vehicle and trailer including any passengers, cargo, equipment, and conversions.
+The GCWR for the vehicle should not be exceeded. - (b) This model is neither designed nor intended to tow fifth-wheel or gooseneck trailers. - (c) For chassis cab and pickup box delete vehicles, choose an appropriate hitch and load the truck and trailer within the limits of GCWR, GVWR, and RGAWR. - (d) Maximum Trailer Weight cannot be provided because total vehicle weight is unknown.

-Ask your dealer for trailering information or advice
+Ask your dealer for trailering information or advice.